Skip to main content

 child wellbeing

-What Contributes to Child Wellbeing?
+What Contributes to a Child’s Wellbeing?

-The 2021 Kids Count Data book from the Annie E. Casey Foundation
+The 2024 Kids Count Data book from the Annie E. Casey Foundation

 The KIDS COUNT Data Book looks specifically at four domains to measure overall child wellbeing: economic, education, health and family/community factors.
 Looking at these four categories provides a closer look at child wellbeing, highlighting bright spots in states as well as areas with room for improvement.